Hex-Security/hex-nest/README.md

     - **Features**:
       - Search interface to input car plates or house directions.
       - Results display with the option to open the access request form directly.
+    - **Layout**:
+      - **Search Bar**: Prominently placed at the top with an auto-complete feature that suggests results as the guard types, enhancing speed and accuracy.
+      - **Result List**: Displays search results below the search bar, each result with an actionable button to quickly generate or access the request form.
+    - **Design Elements**:
+      - **High Visibility**: Ensure that the search interface is highly visible and easy to read, using larger fonts and clear spacing.
+      - **Interactive Feedback**: Provide immediate feedback on search status, such as loading indicators or messages when no results are found.
     - **User Experience**:
       - Autocomplete suggestions as the guard types for faster processing.
       - Recent search history to quickly revisit frequent queries or issues.